guideguide/grid-notation/README.md

 ### Orientation

 Determines the orientation of the guides in the grid.
-Orientation options are *not* case sensitve.

 #### Values: